borjkhani/digital-CV/README.md

 __Chaotic Fractional-Order Model for Muscular Blood Vessel and Its Control via Fractional Control Scheme:__ This project involved developing and analyzing a chaotic fractional-order model to simulate the dynamics of muscular blood vessels.
 The study focused on understanding the chaotic behavior in the vascular system and implementing a fractional control scheme to regulate and stabilize these dynamics.
 The model provided insights into the complexities of blood flow regulation in muscular vessels and demonstrated how fractional-order control could effectively suppress chaotic oscillations.
 My role included developing the model, performing simulations, and implementing control algorithms to manage chaotic behavior [Published paper](https://onlinelibrary.wiley.com/doi/full/10.1002/cplx.21502).

 __Simulation of Nerve Blocking by Sinus Square Signal:__ Developed a computational model to simulate nerve blocking using sinus square waveforms.
 This research contributes to non-invasive pain management techniques by providing insights into nerve stimulation methods.
-My role involved coding the simulation and analyzing the effects of different signal parameters on nerve blocking efficiency.
+My role involved coding the simulation and analyzing the effects of different signal parameters on nerve-blocking efficiency.

 ### Data Analysis